gigwell/elastica/README.md

 <a name="update" />
 #### Update

-Update works very much like search with two additional operations: *doc*, *with*, and *withScript*.
+Update works very much like search with three additional operations: *doc*, *with*, and *withScript*.
 Update's callback returns the raw elasticsearch reponse.

 ##### Examples